t0pez/SpecificationExtensions/README.md

 ____

-Also this package contails an `SafeDeleteSpecAttribute`.
+Also this package contains an `SafeDeleteSpecAttribute`.
 For use it you need next package

 ## Package SpecificationExtensions.Generators